France-Travail/gabarit/gabarit/template_api/api_project/README.md

 - Functional ones are used to implement your business logic such as model predictions or model explicability

-Since gabarit could not what data your model is expecting, the default `/predict` route from `{{package_name}}.routers.functional` use a starlette Request object instead of pydantic.
+Since gabarit could not know what data your model is expecting, the default `/predict` route from `{{package_name}}.routers.functional` use a starlette Request object instead of pydantic.